TotallyNotAHaxxer/Grizzly/README.md

 # Project's future

 as the grizzly project progresses the security and features of the project will go on! and keep being open source, in the future the project will become closed source, this version beta and 1.0 will be free but the idea of this project was to be paid while also having community versions.
 Give the project support its super new and is only just now starting its journey

+# User note

+Please do not give this project the shitty hand, it needs ALOT of improovement and was abandoned for quite some time, however i am also a developer with no team or contribs behind my hand, along with current things i am working on.
+This project will constantly be updated but keep in mind its barely even reached beta yet!